RAD5500: RAD5545

-The RAD5545 processor employs four RAD5500 cores, achieving performance characteristics of up to 5.6 giga-operations per second (GOPS) and over 3.7 GFLOPS.
+The RAD5545 processor employs four RAD5500 cores, achieving performance characteristics of up to 5.6 GOPS and over 3.7 GFLOPS.
 Power consumption is 20 watts with all peripherals operating.

 RADSPEED-HB (host bridge)

 Based on the RAD5545, the RADSPEED-HB is intended for host processing and data management support for one to four RADSPEED DSPs.
 The RADSPEED-HB replaces a secondary DDR2/DDR3 memory interface connection found on the RAD5545 with connections for RADSPEED DSPs instead.
-(Note that RADSPEED DSPs are entirely different processors that are specialized for digital signal processing and are not to be confused with the RADSPEED-HB, which serves as a host bridge.)
+RADSPEED DSPs are entirely different processors that are specialized for digital signal processing and are not to be confused with the RADSPEED-HB, which serves as a host bridge.

 RAD510

 The RAD510 system on a chip is marketed as a higher-performance and lower-power modern alternative to the RAD750 chips, for customers who do not need the performance of a RAD5545-based computer.
-Unlike the RAD5545, it appears to be a single-core SoC.
+Unlike the RAD5545, it is a single-core SoC.